Jan Joosten (biblical scholar): Career

-Joosten completed his studies in 1981 in Brussels.
-His areas of interest are the Septuagint, Syriac versions of the Bible, a biblical manuscript found at Qumran, and the Diatessaron.
-He was a pastor for six years in Belgium.
 He was, until June 2020, also a member of the Society of Biblical Literature.
-He is considered one of the most distinguished biblical scholars of his generation.
+Joosten was president of the International Organization for Septuagint and Cognate Studies.
 As of Friday 3 July 2020, Joosten was no longer employed by Oxford University nor was he a trustee of Christ Church College, and he was no longer affiliated in any way with the institution.